-I express my gratitude to my supervisor, Prof. Alexey Cheremisin, and every member of Skoltech Center for Hydrocarbon Recovery, especially Prof. Mikhakil Spasennykh and Prof. Dmitri Pissarenko for the Skoltech PhD program coordination, Prof. Dmitry Eskin for constructive advices related to my PhD work, Dr. Denis Sabitov for valuable scientific discussions, Dr. Evgeny Popov and Dr. Tatiana Bondarenko, who helped with experiments, and Alina Sabitova and Aliya Mukhametdinova for being around and moral support during the whole PhD program.
+I express my gratitude to my supervisor, Prof. Alexey Cheremisin, and every member of Skoltech Center for Hydrocarbon Recovery, especially Prof. Mikhail Spasennykh and Prof. Dimitry Pissarenko for coordinating the Skoltech PhD program, Prof. Dmitry Eskin for his constructive advice relating to my PhD work, Dr. Denis Sabitov for the valuable scientific discussions, Dr. Evgeny Popov and Dr. Tatiana Bondarenko, who helped with experiments, and Alina Sabitova and Aliya Mukhametdinova for being nearby and for their moral support during the whole PhD program.

-I thank Mikhail Varfolomeev, Anna Isaeva, Vladimir Dobrozhanskiy and all my coauthors for help with research work as well as publications preparation and revision.
+I thank Mikhail Varfolomeev, Anna Isaeva, Vladimir Dobrozhanskiy and all my coauthors for their help with the research work as well as with preparing publications and with the revision.

-I acknowledge Dr. John Belgrave from Belgrave Oil and Gas Corporation, who, unfortunately, no longer with us, Prof. Sudarshan (Raj) Mehta and Prof. Gordon Moore of University of Calgary for sharing expertise, giving constructive comments related to my research and, finally, for the organization of the brilliant course of Enhanced Oil Recovery at Skoltech.
+I acknowledge Dr. John Belgrave from Belgrave Oil and Gas Corporation, who, unfortunately, is no longer with us, Prof. Sudarshan (Raj) Mehta and Prof. Gordon Moore of the University of Calgary for sharing their expertise, giving constructive comments relating to my research and, finally, for the organizing the brilliant course of Enhanced Oil Recovery at Skoltech.
 The knowledge I acquired during this course helped me a lot in my PhD work.

-I wish to thank Prof. Stefan Schmalholz, Prof. Evangelos Moulas, Dr. Ludovic Räss, Dr. Daniel Kiss, Yury Alkhimenkov and other members and students, present and past, of Scientific Computing Group at Institute of Geosciences, the University of Lausanne for introducing me to a world of computational geoscience and providing valuable discussions and inspiration for the further research.
+I wish to thank Prof. Stefan Schmalholz, Prof. Evangelos Moulas, Dr. Ludovic Räss, Dr. Daniel Kiss, Yury Alkhimenkov and other members and students, past and present, of Scientific Computing Group at the Institute of Geosciences, University of Lausanne for introducing me to the world of computational geoscience and providing valuable discussions and inspiration for further research.

-My special and endless gratitude is extended to my co-advisor, Dr. Artyom Myasnikov, who, although is no longer with us, continues to inspire by his example, and Prof. Yury Podladchikov of University of Lausanne for sharing expertise and professional attitude, for the numerous of passionate scientific and near-scientific discussions, for the inspiration and the inestimable knowledge I have acquired during the time of our collaborative work.
-This thesis would hardly be possible without their insights and support.
+My special and endless gratitude is extended to my co-advisor, Dr. Artyom Myasnikov, who, although is no longer with us, continues to inspire by his example, and Prof. Yury Podladchikov of the University of Lausanne for sharing his expertise and professional attitude, for the numerous passionate scientific and near-scientific discussions, for the inspiration and the inestimable knowledge I have acquired during the time of our collaborative work.
+This thesis would hardly have been possible without their insight and support.

-Finally, I endlessly thank each member of my big family for their endless love, provided opportunities and knowledge, constant support, and faith in me.
+Finally, I cannot thank enough each member of my big family for their endless love, the opportunities and knowledge they provided me and for their constant support and faith in me.